Jamshed-Ahmad/Term-Deposit-Subscription-Prediction/README.md

 or, if using Jupyter Notebook: <br>
 `!gradio app.py`.

-The Gradio interface will launch in your browser, allowing you to predict house prices dynamically.
+The Gradio interface will launch in your browser, allowing you to predict house prices dynamically.<br>

-###🌟 Future Enhancements
+### 🌟 Future Enhancements<br>
-🔹 Improve accuracy with advanced ensemble models 🏆.
+🔹 Improve accuracy with advanced ensemble models 🏆.<br>
-🔹 Integrate real-time market trends 📈.
+🔹 Integrate real-time market trends 📈.<br>
-🔹 Deploy as a full-fledged web application 🌐.
+🔹 Deploy as a full-fledged web application 🌐.<br>

 ### 📜 License
 This project is open-source and free to use under the MIT License.